My Quiet Kitchen

 image to save on Pinterest.

-These vegan gluten-free peanut butter cookies are oil-free, sweetened with maple syrup, and so easy to make.
-Choose from two flour options: oat flour or a GF 1:1 blend.
-Rich, irresistible, and only 25 minutes to make a batch!
+These vegan gluten-free peanut butter cookies are perfectly sweet-and-salty, nutty, rich and irresistible.
+They're also oil-free and so easy to make!
+Choose from two flour options - oat flour or a gluten-free 1:1 flour blend.
+Only 6 ingredients and 25 minutes to make a batch!

 a stack of 6 peanut butter cookies with one cookie leaning against the stack.